 Addiction and Hepatitis: What’s the Connection and How Can I Get Help?

 Addiction and hepatitis are often associated.
 There are different forms of hepatitis.
-Types of symptoms and severity depend on how the disease was contracted, substance use duration, and which toxin a person was exposed to.
+Symptoms and severity depend on how the disease was contracted, substance use duration, and which toxin a person was exposed to.

 Hepatitis refers to a disease group that includes bacterial and viral infections and metabolically induced and chemical conditions.
-These illnesses cause the tissue of the liver to become inflamed.
+These illnesses cause the liver tissue to become inflamed.
 Alcohol and drug use are two ways in which the disease often spreads.
 There are several different types of hepatitis.
-Metabolic hepatitis includes alcoholic, toxic and drug-induced cases and viral hepatitis includes the three types b, c and d.
-It can be acute and last for a short time or become a chronic, long-term condition.
+Metabolic hepatitis involving illicit drugs includes alcoholic, toxic, and drug-induced cases, and viral hepatitis includes three types: b, c, and d.
+It can be acute and last briefly or become a chronic, long-term condition.

 The Relationship between Addiction and Hepatitis